potherca-blog/clacks-overhead/README.md

+# Clacks Overhead for Robbert Müller

 <table><tr><td>
 <p>Sunday 13th of July 2025 Robbert Müller has passed away, surrounded by his loved ones.

-<p>After battling cancer for several years, Robert left this plane of existence for a hopefully better one.
+<p>After battling cancer for several years, Robbert left this plane of existence for a hopefully better one.

 <p>Our hearts and thoughts go out to his bereaved.